-Are local buses, taxis, trolleys, and shuttles convenient alternatives to having your own wheels?
+Is there a convenient alternative to having your own car on the Cape?
 Yes and no, as I'll explain below.

 One-way rides are $2.
 For a mere $6, you can buy a full-day pass and ride to your heart's content.
 Seniors and people with disabilities ride at one-half the regular fare.

 However ...
 CCRTA's buses and shuttles aren't a "one size fits all" solution to getting around Cape Cod without a car.

 CCRTA buses and shuttles follow a fixed route and set schedule, Monday through Saturday, with limited off-route deviations.

 Will their routes and schedules work for you?
 Will you be able to go wherever you want to go - and back again - when it's convenient for you?